+Figure 1.3: Project Action Plan.

 g.
 Project Rules and Conventions

 Common project management rules and conventions guide this project.
 The key guideline is the systems development life cycle (SDLC) methodology.
 This model methodology is commonly used to guide the implementation of information system projects.
 This model's existence is important as it understands the unique nature of information system projects and how it differs from conventional and traditional projects.
 Among key areas that inform the development of unique information systems implementation systems is that most information systems are facilitative.
 Most users have little technical experience, yet their ability to use the system affects user experience.
 More importantly, the SDLC is suitable for analyzing an already completed technology system and initiating its improvement (Radack, 2009).
 This model will inspire the completion of this project through its various stages, from planning, requirements, design, building, and deployment.
 The project will also borrow widely from other general rules of project management like meeting up project budget and timeline.
 Therefore, this study complies with common project management systems and those specifically applying to information system implementation.